VariAbility logo created by neurodivergent artist Josh Quicksall

 Our current research projects focus on creating accommodative physical work environments, collaboration tools that facilitate communication between people with differing abilities, and educational programs that teach communication skills and improve social relationships between team members.

-We are recruiting students (Masters and Undergraduates) for Fall 2023.
+We are recruiting students (Masters and Undergraduates) for Spring 2025.
 If you are interested in working on any of our projects, please get in touch!
 Include your CV and a brief description of some research you'd like to do.

 News